What do the elderly do to protect themselves against Covid-19?

 Not being able to see or touch your loved one, that’s the new reality for many families across the country, as senior living communities take steps to protect their residents.
 The largest step- limiting visitation by outsiders.

-According to worldometers.info 21 percent of people over the age of 80 will die if infected with Coronavirus.
+According to worldometers.info, 21% of people over the age of 80 will die if infected with Coronavirus.
 That’s just one of the reasons Gov. Justice and government officials across the country decided to close schools.

 Paulette Justice of Kanawha Valley Senior Services said they are taking the proper steps recommended by the CDC to continue to care for the elderly.
 She stated, “we immediately developed a policy on the CDC guidelines on infectious diseases to have a basis on how we operate.”